digital-land/specification/content/specification/design-code.md

           description: a short, single-line description of the design code
         - field: design-code-status
           description: a <a href="#design-code-status">design-code-status</a> reference
-        - field: design-code-categories
-          description: a list of one or more <a href="#design-code-category">design-code-category</a> references, separated by a semi-colon ';' character
-          example: 'exemplar;urban'
         - field: documentation-url
           description: the URL for the Web page with guidance on the design code policy document
         - field: document-url